 Assignments are due by the dates and times listed in the Course Schedule, unless the instructor announces a modified deadline.
-Please submit all assignments through Blackboard, unless instructed otherwise.
+An assignment is late if it is submitted one second after the deadline (e.g., an assignment due at 3:00 p.m. that is submitted at 3:00:01 p.m. is late).
+Blackboard timestamps will be used to determine submission times.
+Emergencies (such as, but not limited to, technology or Internet problems and illness) do not exempt students from this policy.
+Please plan ahead for potential emergencies by completing assignments soon after they become available; do not wait until a deadline is near to submit work.
+Please submit all assignments through Blackboard.
 Emailed assignments are not accepted.
 No late work is accepted, no exceptions.
-Assignments that are late receive zero points.
+Assignments that are late or missed receive zero points.
 Please do not request to make up missed assignments.